wsdm-cup-2017/lettuce/README.md

 We use two models for generating the final scores: the regression model and the binary classification model.
 The regression model directly estimates the final scores (ranging from 0 to 7), whereas the classification model outputs 5 and 2 for the true and false cases, respectively.

-Because the training dataset is very small, we adopt the forward feature selection to select the small set of most useful features.
+Because the training dataset is very small, we adopt the forward feature selection algorithm to select the small set of most useful features.
 The feature selection can be run using the following commands:

 *Profession*: